 FUT Demokratie Mailbanner 840x630px EN

 Picture: Scholz & Friends

 Democracy is the rule of the people.
 The idea is more than 2,000 years old.
 Much has changed over this course of time, including our concept of what constitutes a democratic state.
 And what does the future have in store?
-Starting on 16 March 2023, Futurium will be dedicating itself to the futures of democracy.
-Discover them with us!
+Discover with us how democracy can keep on going!

+FUT Demokratie Mailbanner 840x630px EN